 Health experts want Britain to bring back covid restrictions.
-The government says ‘we don’t want to go back’
+The government says: ‘We don’t want to go back.’

 “We always knew the coming months would be challenging, which is why we set out our plan for Autumn and Winter last month.”

 Daily case numbers are the highest they have been since July — 49,156 people were reported to have tested positive for the coronavirus in Britain on Oct.
-18. And “the problem is a lot worse than the daily figures suggest,” says Robert West, a Professor of Health Psychology at University College London who is part of the government’s Scientific Pandemic Insights Group on Behaviors.
+18. And “the problem is a lot worse than the daily figures suggest,” says Robert West, a professor of health psychology at University College London who is part of the government’s Scientific Pandemic Insights Group on Behaviors.

 This is because not everyone who has covid-19 is aware of it, particularly if they do not have symptoms, and some people may test positive but not report their result to public health bodies.
 The Office for National Statistics estimates that the true number of infections in England, in the week ending on Oct.
 9, was closer to 1 in 60 people in the country, or about 127,000 new cases per day.

 And while hospitalizations and deaths remain low, they are climbing.
-According to the government, in the United Kingdom as a whole, 954 people were recorded to have died of covid-19 in the past seven days, a 21 percent week-on-week increase, while 6,074 people were reported to have been admitted to a hospital due to covid-19 in the seven days up to Oct.
+According to the government, in the United Kingdom as a whole, 954 people were recorded to have died of covid-19 in the past seven days, a 21 percent week-on-week increase, while 6,074 people were reported to have been admitted to a hospital because of covid-19 in the seven days up to Oct.
 16, an 11 percent week-on-week increase.

 Experts say three major trends may have led Britain to this point: Loosened public health restrictions, the relative success of different vaccination campaigns and the natural evolution of the virus.

-The government went into “an explicitly post-pandemic mode” and did not do enough to mitigate risks after Johnson ended lockdown, says Danny Altmann, Professor of Immunology at Imperial College London.
+The government went into “an explicitly post-pandemic mode” and did not do enough to mitigate risks after Johnson ended lockdown, says Danny Altmann, professor of immunology at Imperial College London.
 This created a “perfect storm” once the more contagious delta variant began to spread, while schools reopened, immunity from the coronavirus vaccines began to wear off and the weather got cooler.

 The success of the country’s vaccination program may, ironically, also be a factor in the rising number of cases right now.
 While much is still unknown about how coronavirus vaccines work, studies suggest their efficacy could be reduced over time.
-Because many people were vaccinated early, immunity to infections could be going down around now, says UCL’s West, just as people begin to spend more time indoors, potentially increasing transmission.
+Because many people were vaccinated early, immunity to infections could be going down around now, UCL’s West said, just as people begin to spend more time indoors, potentially increasing transmission.

-The virus mutates naturally over time, so some of the rising cases could also be explained by “basic biology and timeline,” says Altmann.
+The virus mutates naturally over time, so some of the rising cases could also be explained by “basic biology and timeline,” Altmann said.
 “Not only were we early, we were also at the front of the queue for importation of delta variant so we’ve had much longer for it to percolate,” he said, adding that the same is true for AY4.2, a new variant sometimes known as “delta plus” that is “expanding” in England, according to the latest official analysis.

-And while nearly 79 percent of those aged above 12 have been fully vaccinated, efforts to vaccinate school-aged children have progressed more slowly — even though infections are rising in that age group.
-The latest official data shows an estimated 8.9 percent of children in England in what roughly translates to sixth to tenth grade were infected.
+And while nearly 79 percent of those above 12 years old have been fully vaccinated, efforts to vaccinate school-age children have progressed more slowly — even though infections are rising in that age group.
+The latest official data shows an estimated 8.9 percent of children in England in what roughly translates to sixth to 10th grade were infected.

 “They get sick, they miss school, they spread it to their mates and teachers and family, they get long covid,” Altmann adds.

-While the government has remains reluctant to reintroduce covid restrictions, it has said it will be keeping “a very close eye” on case numbers.
+While the government has remained reluctant to reintroduce covid restrictions, it has said it will keep “a very close eye” on case numbers.

-It has delayed implementing covid measures in the past, partly out of concern that the British public would not comply, according to a recent scathing review of the British response to the pandemic.
+It has delayed implementing covid measures in the past, partly out of concern that the public would not comply, according to a recent scathing review of the British response to the pandemic.
 In that review, lawmakers concluded that the government underestimated people’s willingness to comply with restrictions and erred in delaying a lockdown as a result.

 Now, some health experts believe that the public would be willing to accept more restrictions again if they are sold as common-sense measures.